ssajnani/Capacity/frontend/README.md

 If you're using Sublimetext with packagecontrol, you can install the VueJS complete package.
 Other text editors probably have similar addons.

+We're using bulma for our front-end CSS library.

 ## Build Setup

 ``` bash